ITensor/website/docs/book/itensor_contraction.md

 ### A More Complex Example

-Of course, the real usefulness of a tensor library is in handling cases where tensors have three or more indices.
+Of course, the real usefulness of a tensor library is handling cases where tensors have three or more indices.

 Say we have an ITensor with indices i,s, and j